-Any training you have booked through MyFuture and have attended will be automatically added to your training record early 2018, in the first instance, and on a regular basis thereafter.
+Any training you have booked through MyFuture and have attended will be automatically added to your training record early 2018 in the first instance, and on a regular basis thereafter.
 Should you require this to be completed earlier, for example if you are preparing for differentiation or APR please contact us at pg.skills@qub.ac.uk to discuss your requirements.

 Research students can also record other instances of training and development on their training plan.